Knowledge BaseKey Partners: who do you need and why?

 • Who are the external parties you rely on most to deliver your value proposition?

-• What would happen to your business if any of these partners stopped working with you tomorrow?
+• What would happen if any of these partners stopped working with you tomorrow?

 • Are any of your key partners also potential competitors?